Staff - Non Union

 Subgroup analyses that employ statistical methods such as multi-group CFA/SEM, latent class analysis, and multilevel mixture modelling

 With the support of the project team writes summaries, introductions, method and result sections for journal articles.

 Prepares summaries and presents findings to project team, and as appropriate presents at conferences/research meetings and community meetings.

 Contributions to/co-authorship of academic publications (preparation of method and result sections; manuscript writing)

 Assistance with all aspects of grant applications

 Consequence of Error/Judgement

-Undergraduate degree in a relevant discipline.
-Minimum of two years of related experience, or the equivalent combination of education and experience.
+Completion of a relevant technical program or a university degree in a relevant discipline and a minimum three years of related experience or an equivalent combination of education and experience.